scalar-labs/scalar-kubernetes/docs/AKSScalarTerraformDeploymentGuide.md

 $ terraform apply -var-file example.tfvars
 ```

 Note that the current version uses [the monitor module](https://github.com/scalar-labs/scalar-terraform/tree/master/modules/azure/monitor) of [scalar-terraform](https://github.com/scalar-labs/scalar-terraform/).
-It uses the master branch but it would probably need to be changed if you deploy it in your production environment.
+It uses the master branch, but it would probably need to be changed if you deploy it in your production environment.

 ## How to access scalar-terraform network